Carreau/phd-dissertation/parts/part3.rst

 networks at the leading edge of the lamellipodia to bundled parallel structures forming the filopodia.
-Reconstruction of actin networks have been acchieved in biomimetic systems using purified components :cite:`Plastino2005`, :cite:`Loisel1999`, :cite:`Bernheim-Groswasser2002`,:cite:`Pontani2009`, and many properties of these network have been measured.
+Reconstruction of actin networks have been acchieved in biomimetic systems using purified components :cite:`Plastino2005`, :cite:`Loisel1999`, :cite:`Bernheim-Groswasser2002`,  :cite:`Pontani2009`, and many properties of these network have been measured.

-It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extends over a few hundreds of nanometers :cite:`...` .
-Many cellular processes hint for actin structures connected to this cortex to be key elements in organelle and chromosome positioning :cite:`...`.
+It has been determined that the actin cortex is  a mechanical support for the plasma membrane and that it extends over a few hundreds of nanometers.
+Many cellular processes hint for actin structures connected to this cortex to be key elements in organelle and chromosome positioning.

 In this part of the manuscript we investigate how a sparse actin structure can emanate from the actin cortex, and we explore its properties.
 Using the